Going entirely online?

 - there is a significant risk that some stakeholders, including governments, may believe that elearning can save money, whereas in reality it needs to be very well funded and supported; and

 - developing elearning is not the same thing as just putting previously used classroom materials online; and some courses may not work well online at all.

-Finally, given the costs and the need to maintain the latest technology, I suspect that learning will work best when it is developed and delivered in collaboration between several providers.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+Finally, given the costs and the need to maintain the latest technology, I suspect that learning will work best when it is developed and delivered in collaboration between several providers.higher education comment below, or link to this permanent URL from your own site.